Skip to main content

 Research Projects

-MSCI 499 - Research Project: Development and presentation of a research project while participating in the program.
-Students present a seminar on the project, prepare a grant application and submit a manuscript for publication.
+MSCI 499 — Research Project: Development and presentation of a research project while participating in the program.
+Students must complete and prepare a manuscript for publication.

 Research Project